 California has identified tools to screen pediatric and adult patients for the ten categories of ACEs, including abuse, neglect, and household dysfunction.

 The Department of Health Care Services approves specific tools to be used and questions to be asked for both pediatric and adult screenings.
 These tools are available for providers to use today.

-ACEs screening is important for all patients, but in a nation-leading program, all Medi-Cal providers who screen Medi-Cal patients can be reimbursed for ACEs screenings beginning on January 1, 2020.
+ACEs screening is important for all patients, but in a nation-leading program, all Medi-Cal providers who screen Medi-Cal patients can be reimbursed for ACE screenings beginning on January 1, 2020.

-As of July 1, 2020, Medi-Cal providers must have taken a certified training and self-attested to completing the training to receive Medi-Cal reimbursement for ACEs screenings.
+As of July 1, 2020, Medi-Cal providers must have taken a certified training and self-attested to completing the training to receive Medi-Cal reimbursement for ACE screenings.